imasarnago/imasarnago/README.md

 # Hi there, I'm imasarnago 👋

 Welcome to my GitHub profile!
-I'm passionate about coding, and I love to work on interesting projects that solve real-world problems.
+I'm passionate about coding, and I love to work on interesting projects.
 Here's a bit more about me:

 ## About Me
 - 🌱 I’m currently learning: [Your current learning goals, e.g., TypeScript, Machine Learning]